MarcoGlauser/asdftalk/README.md

 before_script can be compared to the setup method on unittests.
 Because every pipeline stage is completely independent,(may even run on a different machine) you'd have to docker login during every single stage.

 everything below those is the specific configuation of a stage.

+# Learnings
+* Create a Docker base image

+  Docker offers inheritance of docker images.
+You should create a common base image containing your stack.
+Every Service with the same stack will inherit from the base image.
+This has a big impact on build time and caching.

+* Have one configuration for all environments

+  Inject the environment specific configurations and secrets through files or environment variables.
+This makes your service more portable and you can change the configuration without a new deployment.

+* Don't use `latest` Docker tag

+  Create a unique tag for each build.
+If you have a severe bug in an image and need to roll back, you can simply roll back to an old tag.
+You don't have to build the image all over again.
+  Some systems cache the tags and don't pull a tag if it already exists.
+  Tags are often used for versioning. (for example pyton:3.5)